caped-doshi/cryptoquantengine/docs/api/config_reader.md

 # ConfigReader API Reference

-The `ConfigReader` class in **CryptoQuantLab** is responsible for loading, parsing, and providing access to configuration parameters from text files.
+The `ConfigReader` class in **CryptoQuantEngine** is responsible for loading, parsing, and providing access to configuration parameters from text files.
 It supports reading key-value pairs, type conversion, and structured config objects for all major modules.

 ---